woosaaahh/sj.nvim/README.md

 For me, one small caveat of the 'jump plugins', is that they generate the labels or 'hint keys' based on the cursor position.
-That is understandable and efficient but within the same buffer area, it means that you can have different labels for the same pattern /position which make the keys sequence for a jump less predictables.
+That is understandable and efficient but within the same buffer area, it means that you can have different labels for the same pattern/position which make the keys sequence for a jump less predictables.
 Also, in some contexts, you don't know if you'll have to use a 1, 2 or 3 characters for the label.

-By using a search pattern with a 1 character label, you can narrow the list of labels and you already know all the keys except the one for the label.
+By using a search pattern with a 1 character label, you can narrow the list of labels and you already know all the keys except one character for the label.

 ## Known issues